YYZ - DUB

 • Which airlines offer Wi-Fi service onboard planes from Toronto to Dublin?

-Air Canada, SWISS, and Lufthansa offer inflight Wi-Fi service on the Toronto to Dublin flight route.
+Air Canada, and SWISS offer inflight Wi-Fi service on the Toronto to Dublin flight route.

 • Which aircraft models fly most regularly from Toronto to Dublin?